 As a departure to conventional methods, the quantum mechanical interpretation of consciousness called quantum mind uses quantum processes as opposed to the classical view of neurobiologists that argue in support of a classical process with no quantum role.

-The quantum theories of consciousness have their own diversities and sophistications and are now divided into many branches that although all share the same basics, yet they have their own interpretation of the quantum role.
+The quantum theories of consciousness have their own diversities and sophistication and are now divided into many branches that although all share the same basics, yet, they have their own interpretation of the quantum role.

 Quantum Consciousness Theories and Theorists